UK Government has ‘surrendered’ on fishing in EU deal, says Swinney

 Sir Keir said the new agreement would make it easier for fishermen to sell their catch to Europe.

-Speaking about the deal at a press conference, the PM said: “It is incredibly important for fish, because over 70% of our seafood goes into the European market.
+He told a press conference: “It is incredibly important for fish, because over 70% of our seafood goes into the European market.

 “So, for the first time under this arrangement, our fishing communities are able to sell more easily into the European market.”

-He added that having a 12-year extension provided “stability” instead of having the uncertainty of successive year-on-year negotiations.
+He said having a 12-year extension provided “stability” instead of having the uncertainty of successive year-on-year negotiations.

+In a later statement, he added: “Selling iconic Scottish products like salmon – the UK’s biggest food export – has become needlessly difficult.
+Red tape meant a £75 million drop in exports to the EU from 2019-2023.

+“So, this agreement will tear down those barriers to trade, making it much easier to sell fantastic Scottish goods to EU markets.”

 But Mr Swinney said: “I’m very concerned about the lengthening of the agreement around fisheries, which seems to have been extended for another 12 years.